eventide-project/docs/user-guide/stream-names/README.md

 For example, a stream name of the category `someStream` that has the IDs `123` and `abc` would be `someStream-123+abc`.

+### Cardinal ID

+The _cardinal ID_ is the first ID that appears in an entity stream's compound ID.
+If the stream name has only a single ID, then the cardinal ID is that single ID.

 ## Casing

 Stream names are camel-cased.